eldarsadykov/elex/README.md

 ## Getting Started

 This repository is focused on editing the HTML/CSS version of the novel.
 We use Pug templates to generate HTML.
 Therefore, you need to [install it](https://pugjs.org/api/getting-started.html) to work on this part of the project.
-Then you need to run:
+Then you need to run

 ```
-pug -w pug -o pages -P
+pug --watch pug -out pages --pretty
 ```

 from the repository's directory.
 This command will watch for changes in the Pug files located in the `./pug` directory and automatically render them to the `./pages` directory with prettified HTML markup.